-f) Mineral properties and equipment
+e) Mineral properties and equipment

 On initial acquisition, mineral properties and equipment are valued at cost, being the purchase price and the directly attributable costs of acquisition.
 The Company capitalizes cash and share-based payments made to acquire mineral properties.
 Land is stated at cost less any impairment in value and is not depreciated.
-Exploration and development costs are capitalized if a pre-feasibility study demonstrates that future economic benefits are probable.
+Exploration and evaluation costs are capitalized if a pre-feasibility study demonstrates that future economic benefits are probable.
 Upon disposal or abandonment, the carrying amount of mineral properties are derecognized and any associated gains or losses are recognized in profit and loss.
-The carrying value of the Cordero mineral property, which is comprised of exploration and evaluation assets, was \$32,867,025 as at December 31, 2022.